notice89/yii2-app-advanced/README.md

 DOCKER IMplemenation notes.
 * No such file or directory.
 When we see this error upon running yii2 migrate go to common/config/main-local.php and set the host from localhost to mysql.
 * Removing Containers will delete all the saved mysql DATA
+* docker-compose kill to shutdown containers because using docker-compose down or stop may break mysql container
+* use docker-compose up -d when starting or restarting the the containers because using start may break mysql container.
+* If docker is not running well, try restarting the docker service or restarting the entire system.